- Whole body scans like CT and MRI help medical providers get a clear picture of what’s happening inside your body.

 Due to the risks associated with the radiation from CT scan, full body MRI scans may be safer screening test alternatives.
 However, each imaging technique has their benefits.

-For example, CT scans are usually better equipped at screening for cancers in areas like the lungs and bowels, while MRI is good at imaging brain, liver, prostate, etc. Ezra uses a low-dose chest CT (LDCT) for those who qualify for lung cancer screenings.
+For example, CT scans are usually better equipped at screening for cancers in areas like the lungs and bowels, while MRI is good at imaging brain, liver, prostate, etc. At Ezra, we use a low-dose chest CT (LDCT) for those who qualify for lung cancer screenings.

 This scan is included in the Ezra Full Body Plus, which scans up to 14 organs for signs of cancer.
 While the scan uses MRI for the rest of the body, it uses an LDCT for scanning the chest.